velartrill/velartrill.github.io/orig/aftermath.md

 “What kind of message?”

 Savren grits her teeth and lifts her back from the tender support of the soft wound-foam mattress, pulling her hospital gown aside and baring the deep red lacerations all across her back.
-“A photo,” she says, her voice aquiver, a tremor in her movements.
+“A photo,” she says, her voice and limbs trembling alike.
 “And tell them— tell them not to treat with the Empress.
 Tell them this war can’t end ’til Carnelian burns and the Empire is ash.
 Because I’d rather die in battle than go home to my cozy bed and my cozy commune on my cozy little planet and live out my beautiful _du shan dám_ life there in peace and comfort knowing that millions and millions of people are being tortured like this every day.
 Every _ṕing La wè_ day.”
 She takes a deep breath.
 “It wasn’t just PoWs in that camp, Medi.
 It was their own people.
 They did this and worse to their own damn people.
 People not nowhere near so strong as us.”
 She’s choking up now, shaking, her cheeks again wet with tears.
 “It’s gotta stop, Medi.
 It’s gotta stop.”

-There’s a quiet click as Meduin snaps a photo of Savren’s back with her small handslate.
+There’s a quiet chirp as Meduin snaps a photo of Savren’s back with her small handslate.
 “They will hear you,” she says solemnly, and for the first time Savren hears a note of uncertainty, of unpreparedness in the woman’s voice.
 “Take care, Savren-surin.”

 _“A san, Meduin-surin.”_